Updated December 2019

 Los Altos Hills homes are one of the few places in Silicon Valley with 1+ acre lots and lots of horse and hiking trails.
 Close to downtown Los Altos and great schools.

-This chart shows the distribution of final sales prices for single family residences in Los Altos Hills.
+Los Altos Hills homes start at $2.5M.
 Home values are higher than other cities due to homes having 1+ acres of land.

-The annual median price for Los Altos Hills continued to increase slightly during the first half of 2019 homes after a 25% jump in 2018.
-The annual increase in the median price for Los Altos Hills homes has averaged 6.5% per year since 1998 (CAGR).
+The annual median price for Los Altos Hills declined 9.7% in 2019 after a 25% jump in 2018.
+The annual increase in the median price for Los Altos Hills homes has averaged 5.5% per year since 1998 (CAGR).

-The percent difference between the final sales price and the list price varies significantly from the annual average of 1% under list for the first half of 2019 and 1% over for 2018.
+The percent difference between the final sales price and the list price varies significantly by time on market.
 Listings that sell within the first week of two of going on market typically sell for over list.

 The quarterly average median price above provides a little more insight to a 20-year historical perspective.
 Note the large spike during the Internet Bubble in 2000 and the lack of a dramatic decline during the Great Recession.